ncsu-swat/centaur/llm/prompt_input_gen.md

 - The inputs should be in numpy format (e.g. tensors should be numpy arrays, types should be numpy dtypes etc.)
 - **IMPORTANT** Strictly follow a specific signature.
 The signature for this api is:
   {signature}
+- **IMPORTANT** Every dictionary returned by your function must include exactly the parameter names from the signature as keys (no extras, no omissions).
 - Only use inputs of the type described in the signature, even if the api accepts other types.
 For example, if a parameter `other` supports both "tensor" and "float" types but the signature strictly mentions "tensor", do not generate inputs with "float" type and only generate "tensor" type inputs.
 - Do it as a function, the function would return the inputs as a list
 - Import all essential dependencies (e.g. import torch, copy)